liferay/liferay-docs/devGuide/en/chapters/09-apis.markdown

 #### Type conversion of the parameters

-Parameter values are sent as strings using HTTP protocol.
-Before matched Java service method is invoked, each parameter value is converted from string to it's target Java type.
-For the conversion we use the 3rd party open-source library that knows to convert objects to many common types.
-Of course, it is possible to add or change the conversion for certain types.
+Parameter values are sent as strings using the HTTP protocol.
+Before a matching Java service method is invoked, each parameter value is converted from a string to its target Java type.
+We use a 3rd party open-source library to convert each object to its appropriate common type.
+Of course, it is possible to add or change the conversion for certain types; but we'll just cover how the conversions work by as-is.

-Conversion for common types (`long`, `String`, `boolean`...) is quite straightforward.
-Next, all dates can be passed as milliseconds.
-Locales, for example, can be passed as locale names: `en`, `en_US`.
-To pass numbers array, send comma-separated-values (e.g.: string `4,8,15,16,23,42` can be converted to `long[]` type).
-You get the picture;)
+Conversion for common types (`long`, `String`, `boolean`, etc.) is straightforward.
+All dates can be given in milliseconds.
+Locales, can be passed as locale names (e.g. `en` and `en_US`).
+To pass in an array of numbers, send a string of comma-separated numbers (e.g. string `4,8,15,16,23,42` can be converted to `long[]` type).
+You get the picture!

 Arguments can be of type `List` or `Map`, too!
 To pass a `List` argument, send a JSON array.
 To pass a `Map` argument, send a JSON object.
-The conversion then goes in two steps.
-The first one is JSON deserialization, resulting in `List<String>` and  `Map<String, String>`.
-The second step is *generifying*: each element of `List` and `Map` is converted to target type, specified by Java generics signature of method argument.
-For example, if we have a Java service with an argument of type: `List<Locale>`, we can send following string: `[en,fr]` through JSON Web Services.
-The string will be first deserialized to a list with two strings(`en` and `fr`), and then each string will be converted to `Locale` type.
-Resulting object will match Java argument type.
-If there is no generic information, the second step of this conversion is skipped.
+The conversion then is done in two steps:

-Due to security reasons, it is forbidden to instantiate any type within JSON deserialization.
+*Step 1 - JSON deserialization - * JSON arrays are converted into  `List<String>` and JSON objects are converted to `Map<String, String>`.
+Note, due to security reasons, it is forbidden to instantiate any type within JSON deserialization.

+*Step 2 - Generification - * Each `String` element of the `List` and `Map` is converted to its target type (the argument's Java generics type specified in the method signature).
+Note, this step is only done if the Java argument type uses generics.

+For example, let's consider the conversion of string array `[en,fr]` as JSON web service parameters for a `List<Locale>` Java method argument type:

+*Step 1 - JSON deserialization - * The JSON array is deserialized to a `List<String>` containing strings `en` and `fr`.

+*Step 2 - Generification - * Each string is converted to the `Locale` (the generics type), resulting in the `List<Locale>` Java argument type.

 #### Sending NULL values [](id=lp-6-1-dgen08-sending-null-values-0)